OHDSI/CureIdRegistry/EdgeToolSuite.md

 # Edge Tool Suite

 The Edge Tool Suite are a set of OHDSI tools that should be deployed by the site that provide value around the OMOP CDM.
-This work was funed by the Cure ID initiative  https://cure.ncats.io
+This work was funded by the Cure ID initiative  https://cure.ncats.io

 The OHDSI open source software configured for deployment include:
 - The Atlas data science platform